uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 *Introduction*

 In Competitive Programming, competitors are given a set of programming problems to solve within a given time period.
 The competitor who solved the most problems or has accumulated the highest score is declared the winner.
-Competitors need to train and practice to wi, just like in sports or games.
+Competitors need to train and practice to win, just like in sports or games.
 The types of programming problems usually involve data structures and algorithms as well as math concepts.

 *How to start?*